 Reputation: The Rotman School is in the global top 10 for finance, according to the Financial Times.

 Location: Gain a full-campus experience in downtown Toronto at the historic St. George campus of the University of Toronto, just blocks away from Bay Street.

-Professional Network: Classes made up of accounting students from all three campuses allow you to build a professional network that will help you succeed long after graduation.
+Professional Network: Classes made up of top accounting students from across Canada, and all three University of Toronto campuses, allow you to build a professional network that will help you succeed long after graduation.

 World-Class Faculty: Rotman’s accounting faculty conduct cutting edge research in financial and managerial accounting, assurance, taxation, and related fields in financial economics.